 When you are comfortable doing so, please discuss your retirement plans with your manager (or VP Academic Affairs for faculty).
 Once a date has been finalized, please submit a written notification stating your retirement date via Oracle.
 This will notify HR and the Benefits team of your plans so they can assist in the transition process.

 Retiring is a major life transition and can have profound implications financially and socially/emotionally.
 As you contemplate taking this step, or during the period between notifying your manager of your up-coming retirement and your actual retirement date, you may want to take advantage of one or more options that are available to you as an active employee:

 - Employee and Family Assistance Program (EFAP) provides resources and support around the social/emotional/financial aspects of transitioning to retirement.
-Call 800-828-6025 for more information or visit New Directions website.
+Call 800-828-6025 for more information or visit the Invest EAP website.

 - You can access MySecureAdvantage for up to three months of free financial coaching with a Certified Financial Planner who can help you make sure that your finances are in order before you retire.

 An important component of your pre-retirement planning is learning what options are available for you in regards to settling your retirement plan(s).
 It is recommended that, well in advance of your retirement date, you arrange to speak with a TIAA Financial Consultant (or a wealth manager, if you are working with one) regarding the various options available to you.

 Pre-retirees: Arrange a meeting with a TIAA retirement planning representative by calling (800) 842-2252 or visiting online.

 Please note that arrangements to begin withdrawals cannot be made until after you have retired.*